NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 this [Document](https://nvidia.github.io/TensorRT-LLM/advanced/gpt-attention.html#paged-kv-cache)).
 It usually leads to an increase in the batch size and an improved efficiency.

-### In-flight Sequence Batching

-In-flight sequence batching is enabled by default with `trtllm-build`, which requires that the GPT attention plugin, input padding removal and paged KV cache are all enabled together.

-In-flight sequence batching schedules sequences in context phase together with sequences in generation phase to increase efficiency and reduce latency, see this [Document](https://nvidia.github.io/TensorRT-LLM/advanced/gpt-attention.html#in-flight-batching) for more details.

 ### Reduce Norm Fusion

 There is an experimental feature called "Reduce Norm Fusion" available to extend the custom AllReduce functionality.
 It can be enabled by using the `--reduce_fusion enable` argument with `trtllm-build` when the custom AllReduce is already enabled.

-This feature aims to fuse the ResidualAdd and LayerNorm kernels after AllReduce into a single kernel, resulting in improved end-to-end performance.
+This feature aims to fuse the `ResidualAdd` and `LayerNorm` kernels after `AllReduce` into a single kernel, resulting in improved end-to-end performance.

 Please note that currently, this feature is only supported for the llama model.
 It is recommended to enable this feature when the batch size is small and the generation phase time is the dominant factor.

+### User Buffer

+An experimental feature called "User Buffer" is available to enhance communication performance.
+It can be enabled by using the `--user_buffer enable` argument with `trtllm-build`.
+This feature aims to eliminate extra copies from the local buffer to the shared buffer in the communication kernel, leading to improved end-to-end performance.
+This feature must be enabled with `--reduce_fusion enable` and is only supported for the FP8 LLAMA model.

 ### Embedding Parallelism, Embedding Sharing, and Look-Up Plugin